aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/calculate-formulas/direct-calculation-of-custom-function-without-writing-it-in-a-worksheet/_index.md

             opts.customEngine = new CustomEngine();

             // This line shows how you can call your own custom function without
-            // a need to write it in any worksheet cell
+            // the need to write it in any worksheet cell
             // After the execution of this line, it will return
             // Welcome to Aspose.Cells.
             const ret = ws.calculateFormula("=A1 & MyCompany.CustomFunction()", opts);